uodatascience/Intro_to_R/01_Introduction.md

     ## filter(): dplyr, stats
     ## lag():    dplyr, stats

+    search()

+    ##  [1] ".GlobalEnv"        "package:dplyr"     "package:purrr"
+    ##  [4] "package:readr"     "package:tidyr"     "package:tibble"
+    ##  [7] "package:ggplot2"   "package:tidyverse" "package:stats"
+    ## [10] "package:graphics"  "package:grDevices" "package:utils"
+    ## [13] "package:datasets"  "package:methods"   "Autoloads"
+    ## [16] "package:base"

+Importantly, you have to call all of the libraries you will use each time you start a new session in R. You may want to get in the habit of putting a bunch of library calls at the top of your script.

+    library(tidyverse)

 And now let's try to use ggplot

     ggplot(data=amp_volume_dataframe, aes(x=Bands, y = amp_volumes))+